Info:

 Immaculata Abba is an artist, researcher, and cultural producer.

-As an artist working in film, writing, and photography, her acclaimed debut short film You Matter to Me (2022) debuted at the BFI London for Film Africa and has been screened internationally.
-She is currently developing a second film supported by the Goethe-Institut Nigeria.
-Her essays and features, published in over 60 outlets, cover Africapitalism, spirituality, ecology, art, and everyday survival in Nigeria.
-She is the 2023 winner of the Abebi Award for Afro-nonfiction.
+As an artist working in film, writing, and photography, her acclaimed short film You Matter to Me (2022) debuted at Film Africa/the BFI London and has been screened internationally.
+She is currently developing a second film, a product of the Goethe-Institut Nigeria’s post-Memory, post-Archive (2024) workshop.
+Her essays and features have explored Africapitalism, spirituality, ecology, art, and everyday survival in Nigeria.
+She is the 2023 winner of the Abebi Award for Afro-nonfiction for her essay The Fire in My Memory.

 Informally: